GentritIbishi/Image_Recognition_Task_Execution_Times_in_Mobile_Edge/README.md

-python model_preparation.ipynb --> To see how model is preparing by doing preprocessing steps removing outliers by IQR method, impute missing value with median. python trainingModelRegressionAlgorithms.ipynb --> To see how is performing Regression Model in a couple of algorithms to predict time excetion. python trainingModelClassificationAlgorithms.ipynb --> To see how is performing Classification Model in a couple of algorithms to predict time excetion.
+python model_preparation.ipynb --> To see how model is preparing by doing preprocessing steps removing outliers by IQR method, impute missing value with median. python trainingModelRegressionAlgorithms.ipynb --> To see how is performing Regression Model in a couple of algorithms to predict time excetion. python trainingModelClassificationAlgorithms.ipynb --> To see how is performing Classification Model in a couple of algorithms to predict time excetion. python retraining_classification.ipynb --> To see how is performing Classification Model in a couple of algorithms with up to 15K+ lines to predict time excetion. python retraining_regression.ipynb --> To see how is performing Regression Model in a couple of algorithms with up to 15K+ lines to predict time excetion.
 ```